Fig Group

 Cyber Essentials Certification City of London 6-Hour Guarantee · From £299.99 + VAT

 Fig Group is an IASME-licensed Cyber Essentials and Cyber Essentials Plus certification body serving organisations across City of London.
-We deliver certification on a published flat fee - never quoted on revenue - and guarantee turnaround within six hours of a compliant self-assessment submission.
+We deliver certification on a published flat fee - never quoted on revenue - with Cyber Essentials issued within six hours of a compliant self-assessment submission and Plus typically completed in 1-3 working days.

 City of London Cyber Essentials pricing